-Allergic Reactions Anaphylaxis o Asthma • COVID. • These risk management plans set out the elimination and control measures, as well as the staff/carer responsibilities to undertake if a hazard or risk is identified. • The general medical risk management plans are located in the Preschool office in a labelled folder. • These general risk management plans are reviewed and updated annually and/or as the need arises.
-Asthma Asthma is a medical condition that affects the airways.
-From time to time, people with asthma find it harder to breathe in and out, because the airways in their lungs become narrower.
-In developing the risk assessment plan for children with asthma, triggers that will be considered are smoke, colds and flu, exercise and allergens in the air.
-The plan will note how the child's relevant triggers will be minimised in the preschool environment.
-The most common symptoms of asthma are: wheezing - a high-pitched sound coming from the chest while breathing $\circ$ a feeling of not being able to get enough air or being short of breath $\circ$ a feeling of tightness in the chest o coughing. • If a child known to suffer asthma has a flare - up, their emergency action plan will be applied, and an ambulance called.
-If a child not known to have asthma has a flare - up, the preschool's general use reliever medication will be administered (parent authorisation is not required), following the emergency action plan and an ambulance called.
+- Asthma is a medical condition that affects the airways.
+From time to time, people with asthma find it harder to breathe in and out, because the airways in their lungs become narrower. - In developing the risk assessment plan for children with asthma, triggers that will be considered are smoke, colds and flu, exercise and allergens in the air.
+The plan will note how the child's relevant triggers will be minimised in the preschool environment. - The most common symptoms of asthma are: - wheezing a high-pitched sound coming from the chest while breathing - o a feeling of not being able to get enough air or being short of breath - a feeling of tightness in the chest - o coughing. - If a child known to suffer asthma has a flare up, their emergency action plan will be applied, and an ambulance called. - If a child not known to have asthma has a flare up, the preschool's general use reliever medication will be administered (parent authorisation is not required), following the emergency action plan and an ambulance called.